priucodes/desafio-confere-cartoes/README.md

 Project created for [**Confere Cartões**](https://www.conferecartoes.com.br/) code challenge.

+- Run yarn to install all dependencies
-To run the project locally you need to set a PostgreSQL docker container and create a database.
+- To run the project locally you need to set a PostgreSQL docker container and create a database.
+- Run ``yarn sequelize db:migrate`` to create the DB migrations
+- To run the project you need to go to the ``http://localhost:8888`` endpoint

 ## Tests